 Write a musician bio that is concise, attention-grabbing, and highlights what makes you impressive and unique.
 Your bio here should be short and sweet, hitting on relevant points such as other festivals or shows you’ve played.
 If it’s been awhile since you’ve played out live, include live streamed performances with numbers to show your draw.

 No matter how good your music is, festival bookers won’t take you seriously if you don’t present your band in a professional way.
 High-quality photos are a must to pull together your online presence in your press kit.

 In addition to standard press photos, include a few live shots that convey your onstage energy and look.
 It’ll help promoters envision you on their festival stage, while also showcasing your performance experience.

 High-quality live video

 What better way to prove to a festival that you can put on a mind-blowing show than by including a live performance video in your application?
-Use a clip that captures your stage presence, personality, and audience interaction.
-Make sure the video and audio are both high quality, or it’ll distract from your performance and come off as amateurish.
+Even if it’s footage from a small venue in your hometown, use a clip that captures your ability to command a crowd and shows that you can really nail your songs live.

 Build a stunning band website and store in minutes

 - Promote your music on your own unique website.

 - Sell music & merch directly to your fans.
 Keep 100%.